Zack Flores

-Zackary Flores (born August 31, 1982 in Logan, Utah) is an American soccer player currently without a club after being released by his most recent club, Crystal Palace Baltimore in the USSF Division 2 Professional League.
+Zackary Flores (born August 31, 1982, in Logan, Utah) is an American soccer player currently without a club after being released by his most recent club, Crystal Palace Baltimore in the USSF Division 2 Professional League.

 Career

 College and amateur

 Flores played college soccer at the Saint Mary's College of California.

 Professional

 Flores has spent most of his professional career to date in South America, playing for Chacarita Juniors in Argentina, and The Strongest and Club Bolivar in Bolivia.
-Flores played in the Copa Libertadores and Copa Sudamericana for The Strongest against teams such as Sao Paulo and Boca Juniors.
+Flores played in the Copa Libertadores and Copa Sudamericana for The Strongest against teams such as São Paulo and Boca Juniors.

 Flores returned to the United States in 2008, and trained with Chivas USA, before signing a contract to play with Crystal Palace Baltimore for the 2009 season.
 On March 16, 2010 Baltimore announced the re-signing of Flores to a new contract for the 2010 season.

 International

 Despite being born in the United States, Flores has aligned himself with the Bolivia national football team, and was called up to and trained with the squad in 2005, but did not take part in any games because of injury.